pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 _What does this mean in practice?_

 It means we can use one of Hamilton's equations, i.e. $\frac{d \theta}{dt} = \frac{\delta H}{\delta m}$, to travel along the contours of the negative log-probability of the posterior to propose the next sample (i.e. the next $\theta$) which is in a similarly high-probability-mass region of the posterior as the current sample (i.e. the current $\theta$).
-Note that we can make the proposal after a number of iterations for travelling along the above contour using the chosen sets of momenta (chosen based on $P(m)$ ), and if we do so, we can get the proposed sample from a similarly high-probability-mass region of the posterior that is also far from the current sample.
+Note that we can make the proposal after a number of iterations for travelling along the above contour using the chosen momentum (chosen based on $P(m)$ ), and if we do so, we can get the proposed sample from a similarly high-probability-mass region of the posterior that is also far from the current sample.
 This number of iterations (or alternatively, the time for which we allow the algorithm to travel along the contour) can be picked at random to optimise the algorithm's performance in the long run (reference: [_Michael Betancourt: Scalable Bayesian Inference with Hamiltonian Monte Carlo_ from London Machine Learning Meetup, **YouTube**](https://www.youtube.com/watch?v=jUSZboSq1zg)).

+---

 _Hence, we see how HMC allows more efficient exploration of the high-probability-mass region of the posterior, compared to the approaches that explore by diffusing from a starting point over time._